delnouty/Dash-Vis-Car-Sales/README.md

   - update_input_container(selected_statistics): Enables or disables the year dropdown based on the selected statistics type.
   - update_output_container(selected_statistics, input_year): Updates the output container with the appropriate charts based on the selected statistics type and year.

 * dash_IBM_DV.py - The app is designed to be modular, with clear separation of concerns between data processing and visualization.
+The app is built using declarative programming and event-driven programming, two common paradigms in web development, particularly for interactive dashboards like this one.
+  - Declarative Programming: Dash, a framework built on top of Flask, React.js, and Plotly, follows a declarative approach.
+In this app, you define the structure (layout) of the dashboard using high-level components (html.Div, dcc.Dropdown, etc.) and specify the desired outcome (charts) without directly manipulating the DOM or focusing on how to render elements step by step.
+For example, you describe the dropdown and chart elements, and Dash takes care of rendering them based on the given data.
+  - Event-Driven Programming: The app relies heavily on callbacks (functions that automatically trigger when user input changes), making it event-driven.
+For example, when a user selects a different year or statistic type, an event is triggered that updates the displayed charts.
+This dynamic behavior is central to Dash apps.
+Input-output binding in Dash (Input, Output) is an example of handling events in response to user actions.